DoctorMark/Antplot/README.md

 The f command steps through figures which have been used in my paper "Antplot: Visualising Long Binary Strings Using a Variation of Langton's Ant".
 Please feel free to generate your own antplots, and experiment with the source code.
 The length of the calculations is governed by the #define at the top of Alu.h.
 The default value of 2048 means that we effectively have a 131072-bit ALU.
 Increasing this value will affect execution speed though.

 The calculations of e and pi are not particularly optimal, but they seem to work OK for the purposes of generating their antplots.

+For more example antplots, and an explanation of the algorithm, see https://antplots.wordpress.com